gugzkumar/ddog-demo-application/README.md

   />
 </p>

 The goal of this project is to showcase the integration of an application on AWS with Datadog.
 What is being built here is a simple web application, but is set up in a way that infrastructure resembles something closer to production.
+So the integrations are comprehensive.

 The application itself is a REST api running on Nodejs in an ECS Cluster, and a react frontend hosted on S3 with a CloudFront distribution.
 There is also an S3 bucket representing a Data lake.
 The result is a simple web application that on user action can add data into a data storage system (a very common paradigm).